matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 could both be merged into one, however, as that would also affect the join endpoint it seems out-of-scope for this MSC.

+# Client UX recommendations
+After a knock is received in a room, it is expected to be displayed in the timeline, similar to other membership changes.
+Clients can optionally add a way for users of a room to review all current knocks.

 # Security considerations
 Clients must take care when implementing this feature in order to prevent simple abuse vectors that can be accomplished by individual users.
-For instance, When a knock occurs, client are advised to hide the reason by default, prompting the user to reveal it only if they choose to.
+For instance, when a knock occurs, clients are advised to hide the reason until the user interacts with the client in some way (e.g. clicking on a "show reason" button).
+The user should reveal the reason only if they choose to.

+It is recommended to not display the reason by default as else this would essentially allow outsiders to send messages into the room.

 It is still theoretically possible for a server admin to create many users with different user IDs or display names, all spelling out an abusive